 4-Door Sedan Automatic i Grand TouringRegular Unleaded I-4, 2.5 L

 |$ 28,038||$ 29,695|

-The 2014 Mazda6 is proof positive of two things: that Mazda can scale its 'zoom-zoom' personality up into a mid-size car, and that the company's core SkyActiv initiative—aimed at keeping cars lean and frugal yet engaging to drive—works.
+With the 2014 Mazda6, the automaker shows that its 'zoom-zoom' personality really does scale up into a mid-size car.
+And furthermore, it proves that the company's core SkyActiv initiative—aimed at keeping cars lean and frugal yet engaging to drive—works.
 The outgoing 6 was an often-overlooked model that we've consistently rated one of the most enjoyable to drive models in its class.
 As for the current model, it's now one of the best-driving mid-size sedans, wrapped in a far more charming, almost sexy exterior.